-These Firefly Beetles can be found all over the Pacific Northwest and down through Washington, Oregon and into California.
+These Firefly Beetles can be found all over the Pacific Northwest.
 Unlike other Fireflies, these beetles don’t produce light, but the larvae sometimes have a pale green luminescence on their abdomen.
 Fireflies are beetles.

 The name firefly elicits images of sweet-smelling summer nights, sitting on the porch, watching the fireflies flashing in hopes of attracting a mate.
 This is how fireflies go about mating, but the fireflies from the Elychinia genus are the exception to the rule.
 They are called diurnal fireflies because they only fly during the day.